zhaowanqing/zhaowanqing.github.io/index.md

-## Welcome to WanqingZhao Homepages
+## Welcome to Wanqing Zhao Homepages
 ### About me
 I am currently a lecture in the School of Information Science and Technology at Northwest University, China.
 I received the PhD degree from  Northwest University of China in 2017.
 My research interests include machine learning, computer vision, pattern recognition and multimedia  retrieval.